notsuhas/Instacart-Clone/README.md

   - Although there isn't much of State Management, <br>
     the Country Switcher is not in sync with the Mobile NavBar. <br>
     ContextAPI could have been used but that would be overkill for a NavElement.
-  - All the Links are Dummy.
+  - All the Links and Buttons are Dummy.
+  - Extracting repeated Tailwind Classes into utilty components, due to time.
+  - On Switching Country, the Store Data is not changed, It's a Dummy Element.

 - **Extra 💡**

   - All Data has been properly organized in `data.js`.
+  - All Links and Buttons have hover states.
   - A Frankly better Carousel List was implemented with hover states.
   - A Kinda not so clunky Mobile Nav Country Switcher was implemented, <br>
     a bit better than requiring 4 clicks and full context takeover.